arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 the Imperial Navy, or rather an Imperial admiral by the name of Fraabaal.
 It’s time to find out the details of the job.
 Talk to Admiral Fraabaal at his office in Kaas City.
 - Fraabaal wants you to kill his daugther, Vereta, a Sith working for Lord Grathan

 The Spy Game: Your final bounty for entry into the Great Hunt is a job for Imperial Intelligence Central Command in the Citadel.
 Speak to Captain Medle in Commander Gargun’s office in Imperial Command.

-xxx
+- Team sent to Dark Temple hasn't come back
+- Retrive ID cards from Dark Temple
+- incl.
+Commander Gargun, Medle's boss
+- Medle wants the ID so Gargun can be declared dead
+- Gargun is insane thinking he's a Sith Lord.
+Got the ID without fighting
+- Medle tries to have you killed on return.
+Let him live

 The Melee: The last spot in the Great Hunt has come down to “The Grand Melee,” a free-for-all fight between the remaining contestants in the arena of the Mandalorian enclave.
 The last one standing gets into the Great Hunt.
 Enter the arena in the Mandalorian enclave.
+- Tarro claimed you're dead and melee is about to start without you

 Joy Ride: You’ve made it into the Great Hunt!
 Your first task is an old
 tradition: stealing a ship.
 Crysta Markon has told you of a ship belonging to